Russian cosmism: Theory

-Representatives

-Among the major representatives of Russian cosmism was Nikolai Fyodorovich Fyodorov (1828–1903), an advocate of radical life extension by means of scientific methods, human immortality, and resurrection of dead people.
+Branches

+Russian cosmism can be divided into two categories: scientific and philosophical.
+While the scientific branch is naturalistic, the philosophical branch is mystical and metaphysical, yet both branches are inherently spiritual.
+This is particularly evident among early Russian cosmists who followed in the footsteps of spiritual thinkers like Fyodorov and Solovyov.
+For a more nuanced categorization, there is often a third category mentioned by scholars: the artistic branch.

+The philosophical branch

+Nikolai Fyodorovich Fyodorov (1828–1903) is regarded as the father of Russian cosmism and its most representative figure.
+The major idea associated with Fyodorov is the philosophy of Humankind's Common Task, which meant "to regulate the forces of nature, to defeat death and bring ancestors back to life so that they too would participate in the general resurrection."

+This idea was so central to his philosophy that "whatever topic he wrote about, Fedorov brought in his main idea of the Common Task—how to achieve universal brotherhood, rationalise nature instead of merely exploiting her bounties, overcome death, resurrect the ancestors and create a united humanity worthy of governing the universe."
+The sense of urgency for uniting for a common task is a theme that exists in one way or another in the works of all Russian cosmists.

+The artistic branch

+Alexander Scriabin, who was inspired by the Russian cosmist ideas of his day, sought to unite humanity for a common task much like Fyodorov.
+He can be regarded as the most representative member of the artistic branch of Russian cosmism.
+Scriabin's vision was to use artistic means to achieve Cosmist ends.
+His artistic vision, which was grounded in philosophy and spirituality, can be most clearly observed in his project Mysterium.

+The scientific branch

 In 1881, Russian revolutionary and rocket pioneer Nikolai Kibalchich proposed an idea of pulsed rocket propulsion by combustion of explosives, which was an early precursor for Project Orion.

 Konstantin Tsiolkovsky (1857–1935) was among the pioneers of theoretical space exploration and cosmonautics.
 In 1903, Tsiolkovsky published the first serious scientific work on space travel.
 His work was essentially unknown outside the Russian Empire, but inside the country it inspired further research, experimentation and the formation of the Society for Studies of Interplanetary Spaceflight.
 Tsiolkovsky wrote a book called "The Will of the Universe; Unknown Intelligent Forces" in which he propounded a philosophy of panpsychism.
 He believed humans would eventually colonize the Milky Way.
 His thought preceded the Space Age by several decades, and some of what he foresaw in his imagination has come into being since his death.
 Tsiolkovsky did not believe in traditional religious cosmology, but instead he believed in a cosmic being that governed humans.